Is Himax Technologies, Inc.'s (NASDAQ:HIMX) Latest Stock Performance A Reflection Of Its Financial Health?

 Is Himax Technologies Efficiently Re-investing Its Profits?

-On the whole, we feel that Himax Technologies' performance has been quite good.
+Overall, we are quite pleased with Himax Technologies' performance.
 In particular, its high ROE is quite noteworthy and also the probable explanation behind its considerable earnings growth.
 Yet, the company is retaining a small portion of its profits.
 Which means that the company has been able to grow its earnings in spite of it, so that's not too bad.
 That being so, according to the latest industry analyst forecasts, the company's earnings are expected to shrink in the future.
-To know more about the latest analysts predictions for the company, check out this visualization of analyst forecasts for the company.
+To know more about the company's future earnings growth forecasts take a look at this free report on analyst forecasts for the company to find out more.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.